aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSB to PPS</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+It is not supported by many applications and hence it is necessary to convert it to a more compatible format like PPS.
+PPS is a presentation file format used by Microsoft PowerPoint to store slideshows.
+It is a widely used format and is supported by many applications.
+Therefore, it is necessary to convert XLSB to PPS in order to make the file compatible with other applications.

+<h2>How Aspose.Total helps for XLSB to PPS Conversion</h2>
-For a Python developer, who is trying to add a XLSB to PPS conversion feature within application, [Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and PPS files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into desired Microsoft PowerPoint format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLSB and PPS files.
+It helps to automate the conversion process of XLSB to PPS.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLSB file to PDF.
+After that by using PowerPoint Python API Aspose.Slides for Python via .NET, save the created PDF into desired Microsoft PowerPoint format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate the XLSB files.
+It can be used to read, write, and convert XLSB files to other formats like PDF, XLSX, HTML, and many more.
+It also provides features to set the page orientation, page size, and page margins of the output file.

+The Aspose.Slides for Python via .NET API provides features to read, write, and convert PPS files to other formats like PDF, PPTX, HTML, and many more.
+It also provides features to set the page orientation, page size, and page margins of the output file.
+It also provides features to add text, images, and shapes to the slides.

+In conclusion, Aspose.Total for Python via .NET API is a great tool for developers who are looking to add a XLSB to PPS conversion feature within their application.
+It provides a wide range of features to manipulate the XLSB and PPS files and helps to automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}